jomavera/datapipelineDataproc/README.md

 ##### Load

-The resulting dataframe was loaded into a S3 bucket in order to long-term storage.
+The resulting dataframe was loaded into a Google Cloud Storage bucket in order to long-term storage.

 A diagram of the process is below: